 If an advisor makes money from commissions, be sure to inquire about his or her fiduciary responsibility to put your best interest first.
 You should know all of their compensation sources, and if there are any other professionals they work with.
 Some advisors include tax-planning services without an additional cost, but many partner with accounting firms for all tax-related work.
 That means tax and legal services may incur an additional cost.

 How to Minimize Financial Advisor Fees

-If you decide a traditional advisor is right for you, seek a fee-only financial advisor rather than a fee-based advisor.
-Fee-only advisors’ fee structures tend to be simpler and hold less potential for possible conflicts of interest.
+If you decide a traditional advisor is right for you, there are two typical fee structures: fee-only and fee-based.
+Fee-only advisors’ fee structures tend to be simpler than their fee-based counterparts, and hold less potential for possible conflicts of interest as they are not dually registered as either broker-dealer representatives or insurance agents.
 As you’re shopping around for an advisor, ask pointed questions about advisors’ fee structures, as well as all-in costs.
-Don’t hesitate to negotiate for a better fee rate.
+Don’t hesitate to negotiate for a better fee rate as well.